 These thoughts are a part of ourselves, even coming from a specific location in the brain, and they are typically trying to protect us in some way.
 However, they often miss the mark, instead making us feel worse rather than better.
 So, we can reprogram them to work differently!

 If you know the thought isn’t really rational, but you are having trouble changing it, these steps from cognitive behavioral therapy can help.
 Complete this 7-step process for a few of the strongest negative messages that come up on a regular basis.
 You can also try some of the follow-up techniques to reframe your thoughts in general.

-2. Ask yourself if there's a purpose for this thought or message continuing.
-For example, question:
+2. Ask yourself if there's a purpose for this thought.

 Is it trying to help or protect you in some way?

 How is it protecting me?
 (Example: It keeps me from being vulnerable and taking too many risks.)

 Honor that you've had this thought in the past for a reason.